 - surrounding bone marrow of lower signal than normal due to edema

 - central high signal (fluid)

 - post contrast enhancement of bone marrow, abscess margins, periosteum and adjacent soft tissue collections

-It does, however, have a role to play in the assessment of soft tissues and joints adjacent to infected bone, able to visualize soft tissue abscesses, cellulitis, subperiosteal collections and joint effusion.
+It does, however, have a role in the assessment of soft tissues and joints adjacent to infected bone, as it can be used to visualize soft tissue abscesses, cellulitis, subperiosteal collections and joint effusion.

-Ultrasound also is useful in assessing the extra-osseous components of orthopedic instrumentation as it is not affected by metal artefact 3.
+Ultrasound is also useful in assessing the extra-osseous components of orthopedic instrumentation, as it is not affected by metal artifacts 3.